gmihaylov/netsuite-chatgpt-chat/README.md

   - ![App Screenshot](screenshots/screenshot10.png)
 - History of previous conversation is preserved in the Script Folder in format UserID.json.
 You can delete previous conversation by deleting JSON file.
 ![App Screenshot](screenshots/screenshot11.png)

+## Example of historical context
+User:
+Please remember my name and always reply with: "**George**, here is your answer:"

+Assistant:
+Understood, **George**!
+I will remember your name and reply with "**George**, here is your answer:" before providing the response.
+How can I assist you today?

+User:
+where to find Reports?

+Assistant:
+**George**, here is your answer: To find Reports in NetSuite: 1.
+Log in to your NetSuite account.
+2. Navigate to the "Reports" menu at the top of the page.
+3. Select the desired report category, such as Financial, Sales, or Inventory.
+4. From the drop-down menu, choose the specific report you want to access.
+5. This will take you to the Report page, where you can customize the report parameters and generate the report based on your preferences.

+User: Thanks!

+Assistant:
+You're welcome, **George**!
+If you have any more questions, feel free to ask.
+I'm here to help!

+.... on other day:

+User:
+Where to find saved searches?

+Assistant:
+**George**, here is your answer: To find saved searches in NetSuite: 1.
+Log in to your NetSuite account.
+2. Navigate to the "Lists" menu at the top of the page.
+3. Select "Search" from the drop-down menu.
+4. In the second drop-down menu, click on "Saved Searches".
+5. This will take you to the Saved Searches menu page, where you can view and manage your saved searches.

 ## Architecture
 - NetSuiteChatGPTChat_UE Uservent Script